 Daniel and I stayed together for the first mile.
 I’d told him that we’d each run our own race, but I had visions of staying together so I could see him cross his first half marathon finish line.
 The first two miles were downhill and I had explained gliding to Daniel, and encouraged him to take advantage of gravity while allowing his running muscles to relax a little.
 Around the end of the first mile, Daniel started pulling ahead and that was the last I saw of him until I heard, “Go Mom!” as I crossed the finish line, and looked over to see him beaming!

 Just after we passed the two mile mark, we turned off the highway and we ran the rest of our race among the trees on beautiful trails.
-I felt like I was home again because in 1998 I spent twenty-six weeks coaching the AIDS Marathon Training Program on those trails, and then from 2000 to 2004, Bill and I ran five consecutive Marathon in the Parks on those trails as well.
+I felt like I was home again because in 1998 I spent twenty-six weeks coaching for the National AIDS Marathon Training Program on those trails, and then from 2000 to 2004, Bill and I ran five consecutive Marathon in the Parks on those trails as well.

 I saw my buddy Paul, I mean Mr. Incredible, and his daughter around mile four.
 I hadn’t expected to see them there, so it was the most pleasant surprise.
 After a quick hug I headed on my way, and soon realized that I’d failed to get a picture with them.
 At that point I was still racing so I wasn’t thinking about taking pictures.
 Paul was kind enough to send this picture of them from last year’s Marine Corps Marathon for me to use.